edwardchalstrey1/fragmented_genome_with_snps/README.md

 I am currently attempting to use a **genetic algorithm** to rearrange the fragments, by reforming the homozygous/heterozygous SNP ratio distribution.
 The algorithm I am creating will eventually be capable of determining the location of the causative mutation, in a genome from the experiment detailed above.
 The algorithm will take a FASTA file of all the unordered genome fragments, and a VCF file containing the SNP positions for each fragment.
 Currently, the algorithms below can only be used for my model data, based on Arabidopsis c4 (see above).

-1. To run it: **ruby [algorithm_test.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/algorithm_test.rb) ARGV[0] = dataset name ARGV[1] = run **, where the dataset name is the same as the one used to create the model genome, and the run is the name of the directory to save performance figures to.
+1. To run it: **ruby [algorithm_test.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/algorithm_test.rb) ARGV[0] = dataset name ARGV[1] = run**, where the dataset name is the same as the one used to create the model genome, and the run is the name of the directory to save performance figures to.

 1. The [ReformRatio class](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/reform_ratio.rb) contains methods involved in interpreting data from FASTA and VCF files, so they can be used in the genetic algorithm.

 2. The [GATOC class](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/GATOC.rb) (Genetic Agorithm To Order Contigs) contains all the genetic algorithm methods.
 See below for genetic algorithm description.

-3. [comparable_ratio.R](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/comparable_ratio.R) is used within the fitness method of my genetic algorithm.
+3. The qq_cor method in [SNPdist](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/snp_dist.rb) is used within the fitness method of my genetic algorithm.
 It compares the homozygous/heterozygous SNP distribution of the rearranged fragments, to the same distributions used when creating the model genome, using a qq plot.
 The Pearson correlation coefficient (r) for the Q-Q plot is obtained, between 0 and 1.
 The closer the value is to 1, the more likely it is that the correct fragment arrangement has been found.

+4. [SNPdist](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/snp_dist.rb) also has methods for approximating the SNP ratio distribution for a given contig permutation, and methods for plotting the distribution (as does [comparable_ratio.R](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/comparable_ratio.R)).

 Genetic Algorithm
 -------